eyalron33/babywoolball/README.md

 Baby Woolball is a blockchain name system where only humans can have names.
 It helps people know if they talk with humans or AIs online.

 To have a Baby Woolball name people need to submit a [zk proof of personhood](#zk-proof-of-personhood).
-With ZK users can keep their privacy while still being able to prove qualitative claims about themselves, such as humanity or adulthood.
+With ZK users can keep their privacy while still being able to prove qualitative claims about themselves, such as humanity or proof of age.

+## How to use Baby Woolball
+To use Baby Woolball users first register a name and set their private keys to it.
+The name is disabled at first.
+Users have 30 days to submit proof of humanity to enable it.

+The owner of the Baby Woolball contract sets a Merkle tree root of the trusted entities for creating proof of personhood certificates.
+The public keys of the entities are the leaves of the Merkle tree.

+The user needs to get a proof of personhood certificate from one of those entities.
+These certificates are created with Safecat.
+Using this certificate, the users create a zk-certificate stating that they are human.
+The user then submits the zk-certificate to Baby Woolball to enable the program.

+The certificate standard of Baby Woolball also includes a "birthdate" field, enabling in the future to also post proof of age.

 ## Tech stack
 Woolball is built using Noir, Rust, and Solidity.